Zandvoort

 Zandvoort (/nl/) is a municipality in the province of North Holland, Netherlands.
 It is one of the major beach resorts of the Netherlands; it has a long sandy beach.
 It is bordered by coastal dunes of Zuid-Kennemerland National Park and the Amsterdam water supply dunes.
-It hosts the country's most prominent motor racing circuit, Circuit Zandvoort—the host of the Dutch Grand Prix since 1950.
+It hosts the country's most prominent motor racing circuit, Circuit Zandvoort—the host of the Dutch Grand Prix from 1950 through 1985 and from 2021 to 2026.

-The municipality of extends to take in Bentveld; it had a population of 16,954 in 2017.
-A nudist bathing section of the beach begins about 2 km (1¼ miles) to the south, with six eateries, which extends kilometers (miles) further.
+The municipality extends inland to take in Bentveld; it had a population of 17,374 in 2025.
+A nudist bathing section of the beach with six eateries begins about 2 km (1¼ miles) to the south and extends kilometers further.